SpocWiki/_public/schema.org/predicate/Relations/has/has_service_type.md

 - [ #has/_service_type :: GovernmentBenefitsType, Text ] or
 - [ has_service_type :: GovernmentBenefitsType, Text ]

-The type of service being offered, e.g. veterans&#x27; benefits, emergency relief, etc.
+The type of service being offered, e.g. veterans' benefits, emergency relief, etc.

 Relation describes that:
 [ #has_/domain  :: Service ]